emefff/IV2/README.md

 -) Kapton tape for isolation where needed

--) 2 resistors for the voltage divider
+-) 2x resistor for the voltage divider, here 2x 10k (not good regarding voltage resulotion but ok)

 -) 1x On/Off switch